jupyterlab/jupyterlab/docs/source/user/extensions.rst

 You or your administrator can use the following traits to define the listings loading.

-- ``blacklist_uris``: A list of comma-separated URIs to fetch a blacklist file from
+- ``blocked_extension_uris``: A list of comma-separated URIs to fetch a blocked extension file from
-- ``whitelist_uris``: A list of comma-separated URIs to fetch a whitelist file from
+- ``allowed_extensions_uris``: A list of comma-separated URIs to fetch a allowed extensions file from
 - ``listings_refresh_seconds``: The interval delay in seconds to refresh the lists
 - ``listings_request_options``: The optional kwargs to use for the listings HTTP requests

-For example, to enable blacklist, launch the server with ``--LabServerApp.blacklist_uris=http://example.com/blacklist.json`` where ``http://example.com/blacklist.json`` is a blacklist JSON file as described below.
+For example, to enable blocked extension, launch the server with ``--LabServerApp.blocked_extension_uris=http://example.com/blocked extension.json`` where ``http://example.com/blocked extension.json`` is a blocked extension JSON file as described below.

 The details for the listings_request_options are listed on `this page <https://2.python-requests.org/en/v2.7.0/api/#requests.request>`__